-We wish to submit this public comment concerning the formulation of a healthcare policy regarding MRSA and Healthcare Staff.
-Specifically, we would like to express our support for preemployment and periodic screening of healthcare workers based upon the following research and concerns.
+We are writing you concerning the formulation of a healthcare policy regarding MRSA and Healthcare Staff.
+Specifically, we would like to express our support for periodic screening of healthcare workers based upon the following research and concerns.

 We do not feel that using MRSA "outbreaks" as an indicator of when to screen is a valid approach which will limit MRSA transmission or infections.
 We have the following concerns.